ali77sina/CNN_sleep_stage_scoring/README.md

 # CNN_sleep_stage_scoring
-Classifying different sleep phases using the 6 EEG channels used in PSG studies
+Classifying different sleep phases using the 6 EEG channels used in PSG studies, using amplitude envelope in 30s epochs.

 Funcs.py: The script containing the functions to filter, and detect outliers (i.e. motion artefacts).